alba-lang/lang-spec/sphinx/source/lang-elems/inductive.rst

         -- expression which runs forever
         run (make run)

-    Note that these declaration pass the type checker except for the violated positivity condition.
+    Note that these declarations pass the type checker except for the violated positivity condition.